Jicxer/sysadmin-minecraft2/README.md

 Follow the steps below to configure AWS credentials:
 1. Start Learner Lab

-Do this by clicking on the AWS Icon on the top left corner
+Do this by clicking on "Start Lab" button.

-2.
+2. Once the lab has started, navigate to AWS Details

+This will show details about the current Lab session.
+The user should be able to access the AWS CLI credentials for this session by clicking on the Show button next to
+"AWS CLI"

+3. Copy credentials

+Navigating to the AWS CLI credentials section will reveal the current session's variables needed for authentication:
+- aws_secret_key
+- aws_secret_access_key
+- aws_session_token

+Be sure to copy these contents to paste into the ```~/.aws/credentials``` file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Diagram